-Connecticut Governor signs bill to repeal religious exemption for childhood vaccinations
+Connecticut governor signs bill to repeal religious exemption for childhood vaccinations

 “Whatever you do, it has to be health first and safety first.
 I am told that on religious exemption it was expanding, and expanding, and expanding and you have more and more towns that may be losing their herd immunity, and I want to keep those kindergartners safe,” he said.

-The bill passed Tuesday as thousands opposing the bill rallied outside the capitol building.
+The bill passed Tuesday as thousands opposing it rallied outside the capitol building.
 They could be heard from inside the Senate chamber chanting, “My body, my choice.”

-RELATED: ‘Rise Up’: Opponents of bill that would end religious exemption for childhood vaccines rallying in Hartford

-Whether you are a Democrat or Republican, the stakes could not be any higher.
-Both acting in what they believe is the best interest of school children.

-Sen. Kevin Kelly (R) told News 8 following the vote, “I am very disappointed that the majority Democrats did not listen to middle-class Connecticut.”
+Sen. Kevin Kelly (R) said after the vote, “I am very disappointed that the majority Democrats did not listen to middle-class Connecticut.”

 Senate President Martin Looney (D), however, said, “There are children who are immunosuppressed and immunocompromised who cannot safely go to school unless they can count on herd immunity of having the vast majority of their classmates safely vaccinated.
 They are the children who are most at risk, they are the children who are trying to protect here.“